ucsb-cs148-f21/project-t10-animelist/docs/DESIGN.md

 Finally, as previously mentioned, we use GraphQL to communicate between the frontend and backend!
 GraphQL is an API specification that acts as an alternative to traditional REST APIs.
 Rather than making a request to a REST endpoint and receiving data back with a shape determined by the endpoint, GraphQL allows us to traverse a graph of data and specify exactly what objects and fields we want to retrieve.
 It also allows us to get all of the data we need in a single request, rather than having to make multiple requests to retrieve all of the necessary data.
 This is because the data is represented as nodes and fields, where the fields can themselves be nodes.

 ## 5. Design Process Documentation

+* 10/6/21: We discussed the problem scenario and user journey for our app.
+This led us to our initial vision for the app as an anime list that can appeal to a "power user" userbase.

+* 10/11/21: After working on the Hello World app, we agreed to use a Next.js / Spring Boot / GraphQL tech stack.
+We also started brainstorming user stories and creating a set of issues to begin implementation.

+* 10/13/21: Agreed to use MongoDB as our database.

+* 11/1/21: Completed design document for the user list and custom rating system features.
+Users will create rating systems that encapsulate all of the information necessary to validate entries in a user list.
+When creating a new anime list, users will select the rating system and the data for the rating system will be stored as part of the list document.

+* 11/4/21: Agreed on the extent to which we want to use TDD.
+We agreed to try to write unit tests whenever possible and without writing highly redundant test code, and to make limited use of component testing.

+* 11/15/21: Completed design document for the profile page customization system.
+The profile page will consist of a series of blocks, which can each display a given type of content.
+Users will be able to place and arrange these blocks (semi)-freely.